rvlieshout/BehaviorLibrary/README.md

 New
 ---

-Added Utility components, see Utility Test cases for examples
+Added Utility components, see Utility Test cases for test examples.

+The basic point is to use a vector of floating numbers representing weights/values that will be paired with a BehaviorComponent object.
+When a UtilitySelector is called, it will execute a function that returns a UtilityVector that will then be compared against the BehaviorComponents' paired vectors (via a dot product) and select the pair that best matches and execute its Behavior.

 Example